darnellhernandez/COMP3040A2/README.md

 ## INSTRUCTIONS

-### Hello, the instructions below are useful instructions that can help a user host their resume on Git and change the layout to a pre-set theme.
+### Hello, these instructions can help a user host their resume on Git and change the layout to a pre-set theme.

 ### In order to use a pre-set theme on Git, the user must convert their resume document into a Markdown file.